 For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.

-The open access publication fee for this journal is USD 1890, excluding taxes.
-Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.
+The gold open access publication fee for this journal is USD 2000, excluding taxes.
+Learn more about Elsevier's pricing policy: https://www.elsevier.com/openaccesspricing.